Here are some general rules from the World Health Organization on how to protect yourself:

 Stay in touch with others by phone or email.
 You may need to ask for help from friends, family, neighbors, community health workers, etc. if you become sick.

 Determine a caregiver, and who can care for you if your caregiver gets sick.

 MetroHealth is currently not testing for COVID-19.
 If you feel that you may have come down with the symptoms, feel free to call us for tips or the Florida Department of Health for assistance.
-Testing has been made free in the United States.
+Testing costs vary by health plan.